Alexander Koreiba

 Alexander Koreiba (born October 9, 1997) is an American racing driver.
-He most recently competed in the HSR Prototype Challenge presented by IMSA driving in the Pro-Am class, where he won the championship.
+He currently competes in Indy NXT, driving for Juncos Hollinger Racing.
+He has previously competed in the HSR Prototype Challenge presented by IMSA driving in the Pro-Am class, where he won the championship.

 Early life

 Koreiba grew up in Branson, Missouri, in a family that works in the entertainment industry.

-His love for racing came from time spent with his father, who owned a Corvette and would often take Koreiba for drives as a child, and from watching Top Gear USA.
+Koreiba's love for racing came from time spent with his father, who owned a Corvette and would often take him for drives as a child, and from watching Top Gear USA.
 As a child, Koreiba was a fan of Tanner Foust, and wanted to be like him.